snl-dakota/dakota/docs-sphinx/source/usingdakotagui/miscgui/Eclipse.rst

 of running Dakota studies in the GUI.
 There are two main types of launch configurations in the Eclipse world – "run configurations" and "debug configurations."
 Debug configurations are not implemented currently in the Dakota GUI, so this user manual will focus primarily on run configurations.

-For more information on how to set up run configurations, :ref:`refer the manual section on run configurations <gui-run-configurations-main>`.
+For more information on how to set up run configurations, :ref:`refer the manual section on run configurations <gui-run-configurations-eclipse-run-configs>`.

 .. _gui-eclipse-file_import: